 There are various other uses for our GPS Location functionality.
 Such as using map overlays to track crop quality from different plots of land (brought to you by an Appenate solution provider).

 If you’d like to explore the GPS Features in more detail, please contact Customer Success and book a training session.
-Getting a grasp of the basics is the first step 😉
+Getting a grasp of the basics is the first step. 😉

 If you’re new to Appenate and keen to explore what our mobile form builder & task management solution has to offer, feel free to browse around the website.

+You can find more feature showcases here.
+Or you could visit our features page or even our blog.
 If you’re ready to give Appenate a go, sign up here for a free trial.